ferdianqbl/pintu-fe-test/README.md

 ## 🚀Features🚀

-> Top Movers (6 Data)
+> Top Movers (6 Data).
-> All Crypto List
+> All Crypto List.
-> Sorting Table by price, day, week, month, and year
+> Sorting Table by price, day, week, month, and year.
-> Static information about crypto
+> Static information about crypto.

+## ⚡Working Constraints⚡

+> The provided api cannot be used with client side methods so it must use server side.
+> When trying to use the API using client side methods, CORS-related errors appear.
+> To find out the latest data, you must refresh the page.